quasarframework/quasar/docs/src/pages/options/platform-detection.md

 $q.platform.is.cordova
 ```

-You must import it only for usage outside a Vue component :
+You must import it when you use it outside of a Vue component :

 ``` js
 import { Platform } from 'quasar'